 The Walker Art Gallery and Minneapolis Sculpture Gardens are a must for visitors, but the cities have a *ton* of things to offer.
 For details, visit the official Twin Cities website.
 As an aside, the neighbouring city of Woodbury is also a great visit for a day trip.
 It looks every inch like the kind of place you want to buy and house and raise a massive brood of kids.
 Not me, obviously, but someone else.

-Lahania isn’t technically a city, but officially termed a ‘census designated place’ on the island on Maui.
-I felt a bit bad leaving it out, but didn’t want to change to title of this post to ‘7 Amazing USA Cities and Census Designated Places You Should Be Visiting’.
+Lahania isn’t technically a city but officially termed a ‘census-designated place’ on the island on Maui.
+I felt a bit bad leaving it out, but didn’t want to change to the title of this post to ‘7 Amazing USA Cities and Census Designated Places You Should Be Visiting’.
 It just didn’t have the same ring to it, y’know?
-Anyway, I spent an amazing two weeks in and around the resort of Ka’napaili on the island, and adored everything about it.
+Anyway, I spent an amazing two weeks in and around the resort of Ka’napaili on the island and adored everything about it.
 Hawaii is pretty much exactly as you think it will be: absolutely stunning.

 Driving can be a *wee* bit stressful when you’re off the main roads as there are some massive sheer drops down cliff edges.
 Buying food in the grocery stores is also VERY expensive (much of it is shipped in…).

-You can find out all about Maui on the official Hawaii website.
+You can find out all about the top 100 things to do in Hawaii HERE.

 Santa Fe, New Mexico